U.S. National DNA Database System

 Finally, the states submit the DNA profiles that meet the requirements for inclusion to NDIS.

 Several people have challenged the various state and federal DNA collection laws on the grounds that the collection of DNA samples constitutes an illegal search and seizure in violation of the Fourth Amendment.
 For the most part, however, courts have upheld the laws and allowed the collection to continue.

 Issues still remain, though, especially for laws that allow for the collection of DNA from those arrested but not yet convicted.
 Civil rights advocates have raised concerns that an individual's DNA profile could remain in the national database even after an acquittal, and many claim that some institutions have instituted discriminatory DNA collection policies.

-The National DNA Database System uses DNA collected from criminal subjects throughout the country to store, track and locate criminals by matching DNA samples from subjects to data stored in its database.
+The U.S. National DNA Database System uses DNA collected from criminal subjects throughout the country to store, track and locate criminals by matching DNA samples from subjects to data stored in its database.
 In most states, criminal subjects can be DNA "swabbed" for charges as low as loitering.
 If your DNA has been linked to a serious crime, or you've been charged with a criminal offense involving physical evidence, you should immediately seek out the advice of a criminal defense attorney.